 It exists!
 The physical book has arrived!Read more "It Has Arrived!"

 Happy to say that this little book Turn This World Inside Out: The Emergence of Nurturance Culture is scheduled for release on June 18, 2019.
 You can already pre-order!
 Early Bird Pre-order 25% off direct from AK Press I’m excited to share these essays and dialogues with wonderful contributors.
 Book includes dialogue pieces on themes: ‘Jon […]Read more "Book release date!"

 Hi!
 I hope everyone’s having a good turning of the seasons ❤ You may have heard: the blog at norasamaran.com has grown into a book accepted by my favourite indie publisher.
 In addition to hard copy of the most popular blog posts, the book will include never-before seen content, including a new introduction and exciting […]Read more "Help make a book about Nurturance Culture!"

 “Feminism taught me the difference between a conviction in the head and a change in the way you live.” –Stuart Hall, speaking of things he learned from Catherine Barrett From 1996 to 2005 I worked at a summer camp in Western Massachusetts teaching kids conflict resolution skills.
-In a beautiful mountain setting, we worked to […]Read more "Hold Together: We Need Conflict Skills Now More Than Ever (part one)"
+In a beautiful mountain setting, we worked to […]Read more "Hold Together: We Need Conflict Skills Now More Than Ever"